askimed/nf-test/docs/installation.md

 ### Nextflow Binary not found

-If you get an error message like this, then nf-test was not able to detect your nextflow installation.
+If you get an error message like this, then nf-test was not able to detect your Nextflow installation.

 ```
-🚀 nf-test 0.2.2
+🚀 nf-test 0.4.0
 https://code.askimed.com/nf-test
 (c) 2021 Lukas Forer and Sebastian Schoenherr